curityio/nginx-lua-oauth-proxy-plugin/README.md

 The [Token Handler Pattern](https://curity.io/resources/learn/the-token-handler-pattern/) is a modern evolution of a Backend for Frontend approach.\
 The SPA uses only SameSite encrypted HTTP Only cookies in the browser, and sends them during API requests.\
-The plugin performs the role of the `OAuth Proxy` in this solution, to make API calls work seamlessly:
+This plugin performs the role of an `OAuth Proxy` in this solution, to make API calls work seamlessly:

 ![Logical Components](/images/logical-components.png)